cWilgar/bedrock/README.md

 ## Development

+### Setup
 1. Install web pack pack if you don't already have it `npm install webpack -g`
+1. Go to the theme folder `cd web/app/themes/roli.com`
-1. Run `npm install`
+1. Run `npm install` if you haven't already

+### Work
+1. Then run watch within the webpack folder
+1. `cd webpack`
-1. Run `webpack --progress --colors --watch`
+1. `webpack --progress --colors --watch`

+### Admin
+1. Go to `http://localhost:3000/wp/wp-admin` for the wordpress admin panel

 ## Deployment

 Our site is currently hosted on WP-Engine.
 We will need to deploy only the contents of the *web folder*.
 Whether to do this with a subtree or a script or something else is TBD.
-See the this [getting started article](https://wpengine.com/git/) for more info on deploying with git.
+See the this [getting started article](https://wpengine.com/git/) for more info on deploying to WPE with git.

 ## Automatic Updates